Joshua Bayes: Life

 With Taylor of Leather Lane dying in 1723, Bayes, his assistant, was invited to succeed him.
-Accordingly he resigned the morning service at St. Thomas's.
-Subsequently he himself appointed ‘assistants’, first John Cornish, and next his own son, Thomas Bayes.
+Accordingly, he resigned the morning service at St. Thomas's.
+Subsequently, he himself appointed ‘assistants’, first John Cornish, and next his own son, Thomas Bayes.
 Dr. Calamy's death in 1732 caused a vacancy in the Merchants' lectureship at Salters' Hall, and Bayes was chosen to succeed him.

-In 1735 he associated himself with a number of divines in a course of lectures—also delivered at Salters' Hall—against popery.
-His own subject was "The Church of Rome's Doctrine and Practice with relation to the Worship of God in an unknown tongue".
+In 1735 he associated himself with a number of divines in a course of lectures - also delivered at Salters' Hall - against popery.
+His own subject was "The Church of Rome's Doctrine and Practice with relation to the Worship of God in an unknown tongue", which was later published.

 He died on 24 April 1746, and was buried in Bunhill Fields.

+Family

+In October 1700, Bayes married Ann Carpenter; they had seven children.

+Their eldest child Thomas Bayes was a minister and statistician who formulated the Bayes' theorem.

+His youngest daughter Rebecca married Thomas Cotton, son of the Reverend Thomas Cotton.

 Works

 Besides the publications already named, he published several occasional sermons.
-There is a very fine portrait of him (in oil) in Dr Williams's library, engraved in Wilson's History and Antiquities of Dissenting Churches.
+There is a portrait of him (in oil) in Dr Williams's library, engraved in Wilson's History and Antiquities of Dissenting Churches.

+He also worked with Samuel Price (1676–1756) on the editing of a book by Thomas Doolittle which was published in 1723.